armlabstanford/NextBestSense/README.md

 [![ArXiv](https://img.shields.io/badge/Arxiv-Next_Best_Sense-red)](https://arxiv.org/abs/2410.04680)

 This repo houses the core code for Next Best Sense.
 We exclusively use Docker for this work, which allows for self-contained code that won't mess up the host OS.
-Steps coming soon!

 ## Quick Start and Setup